Raynald of Châtillon: Family

 Raynald's first wife, Constance of Antioch (born in 1128), was the only daughter of Bohemond II of Antioch and Alice of Jerusalem.
 Constance succeeded her father in Antioch in 1130.
-She was given in marriage to Raymond of Poitiers in 1136.
-Years after his death, Raynald married the widowed Constance and seized Antioch.
+Six years later, she was given in marriage to Raymond of Poitiers who died in 1149.
+The widowed Constance's marriage to Raynald is described as "the misalliance of the century" by Hamilton, but Buck emphasises that "the marriage went unmentioned in Western chronicles".
+Buck adds that Raynald's relatively low birth "actually made him the ideal candidate" to marry the widowed princess who had a son with a strong claim to rule upon reaching the age of majority, and Raynald was possibly "expected to eventually step aside".

-Their daughter, Agnes, moved to Constantinople in early 1170 to marry Kaisar Alexios-Béla, the younger brother of Stephen III of Hungary, who lived in the Byzantine Empire.
+The daughter of Raynald and Constance, Agnes, moved to Constantinople in early 1170 to marry Alexios-Béla, the younger brother of Stephen III of Hungary, who lived in the Byzantine Empire.
 Agnes was renamed Anna in Constantinople.
 Her husband succeeded his brother as Béla III of Hungary in 1172.
 She followed her husband to Hungary, where she gave birth to seven children before she died around 1184.
 Raynald and Constance's second daughter, Alice, became the third wife of Azzo VI of Este in 1204.
-Raynald also had a son, Baldwin, from Constance, according to historian Bernard Hamilton, but Runciman says that Baldwin was Constance's son from her first husband.
+Raynald also had a son, Baldwin, from Constance, according to Hamilton and Buck, but Runciman says that Baldwin was Constance's son from her first husband.
 Baldwin moved to Constantinople in the early 1160s.
 He died fighting at the head of a Byzantine cavalry regiment in the Battle of Myriokephalon on 17 September 1176.

-Raynald's second wife, Stephanie of Milly, was the younger daughter of Philip of Milly, Lord of Nablus, and Isabella of Oultrejourdain.
+Raynald's second wife, Stephanie of Milly, was the younger daughter of Philip of Milly, Lord of Nablus, and Isabella of Oultrejordain.
 She was born around 1145.
 Her first husband, Humphrey III of Toron, died around 1173.
-She inherited Oultrejourdain from her niece, Beatrice Brisbarre, shortly before she married Miles of Plancy in early 1174.
+She inherited Oultrejordain from her niece, Beatrice Brisbarre, shortly before she married Miles of Plancy in early 1174.
 Miles of Plancy was murdered in October 1174.

-Legacy
+Historiography and perceptions

-Most information on Raynald's life was recorded by Muslim authors who were hostile to him.
+Most information on Raynald's life was recorded by Muslim authors, who were hostile to him.
 Baha ad-Din ibn Shaddad described him as a "monstrous infidel and terrible oppressor" in his biography of Saladin.
 Saladin compared Raynald with the king of Ethiopia who had tried to destroy Mecca in 570 and was called the "Elephant" in the Surah Fil of the Quran.
+Ibn al-Athir described him as "one of the most devilish of the Franks, and one of the most demonic", adding that Raynald "had the strongest hostility to the Muslims".
+Islamic extremists still regard Raynald as a symbol of their enemies: one of the two mail bombs hidden in a cargo aircraft in 2010 was addressed to "Reynald Krak" in clear reference to him.